cckmwong-data/london_housing/README.md

 ---

-## Key Insights
+## Key Business Insights

 - High-performing school districts (Ofsted "Outstanding") directly correlate with listing density and price stability.
-For example, Harrow emerged as a top-tier "value" district, boasting the highest volume of listings (506) near Outstanding schools.
+For instance, Harrow emerged as a top-tier "value" district, boasting the highest volume of listings (506) near Outstanding schools.
 - Highest asking prices concentrated in the centre (e.g. Kensington and Chelsea, Westminster, and City of London) and the most affordable options found on the outskirts.
 - Despite short-term volatility, the 20-year trend line confirms London’s status as a resilient "safe haven" for capital, with consistent recovery patterns following the economic shocks in the 2008 financial crisis and the 2020 pandemic.
-- Natural Language Processing (NLP) on property descriptions reveals that "Large" "Backyard" and "Family" are the most frequent keywords, signaling a permanent shift in buyer priority toward square footage and outdoor space and family-friendliness.
+- Natural Language Processing (NLP) on property descriptions reveals that "Large" "Backyard" and "Family" are the most frequent keywords, signaling a permanent shift in buyer priorities toward square footage and outdoor space and family-friendliness.

 ---

 ## Workflow Overview

-1. **Access Power BI report online** [here](https://app.powerbi.com/view?r=eyJrIjoiZDYyMDY3ZmQtOTk0Zi00Mzk5LWI3YmQtYTQ3NTY1NmM1NTg5IiwidCI6IjZjMWQ0MTUyLTM5ZDAtNDRjYS04OGQ5LWI4ZDZkZGNhMDcwOCIsImMiOjEwfQ%3D%3D)
+1. **Access Power BI report online** [here](https://app.powerbi.com/view?r=eyJrIjoiNDJiMjg1MTktYWE2Yy00NGY2LWI3ZWQtMTU4MjgxZmNhNGY0IiwidCI6IjZjMWQ0MTUyLTM5ZDAtNDRjYS04OGQ5LWI4ZDZkZGNhMDcwOCIsImMiOjEwfQ%3D%3D)
 2. **Navigate via the sidebar or the homepage** to explore:
-   - **Summary (Dashboard)**: Market snapshot and key figures.
+   - **Summary (Dashboard)**: Market snapshot and KPIs.
    - **Listings**: Average prices, property locations, and feature word clouds.
+Drill through market data of the selected district.
    - **Schools**: Listings by school rating, size, and proximity.
    - **Market**: Trends of the property price by districts and comparison to the national median.
-3. **Interact with filters and slicers** to customize your analysis:
+3. **Interact with filters and slicers** to customize the analysis:
-   - Filter by year, district, home type, or features.
+   - Filter by property prices, year built, district, home type, or features.
-   - Use the outlier exclusion toggle for robust statistics.

 ---

 ## Data Sources